 Weiss, a leading expert on civic innovation, advises public and private leaders on navigating the shift to public entrepreneurship.
 Adapting the skills, traits and practices of entrepreneurship and using them to transform the way governments are run, Weiss – a senior advisor to the Bloomberg-Harvard City Leadership Initiative – repeatedly shows how positive change has, and can, happen.

-Weiss’s highly anticipated new book, “We the Possibility: Harnessing Public Entrepreneurship to Solve Our Most Urgent Problems” (Harvard Business Review Press, January 2021), lays out an inventive vision for government and reveals the roles each of us need to play to make it happen.
+Weiss’s book, “We the Possibility: Harnessing Public Entrepreneurship to Solve Our Most Urgent Problems” (Harvard Business Review Press, January 2021), lays out an inventive vision for government and reveals the roles each of us need to play to make it happen.
 Described by former U.S. Secretary of Defense Ash Carter as “an important book for bending the arc of progress toward public good,” Weiss cites myriad examples of modern entrepreneurship, the kind that can help business leaders, policymakers and citizens chart a path toward change together.

 Before joining HBS, Weiss was himself one of these possibility leaders.
-He served as chief of staff and partner to Boston’s Mayor Thomas Menino and a co-founder of New Urban Mechanics, helping to make Boston’s innovation work a global model for peer-produced government and change.
+He served as chief of staff to Boston’s Mayor Thomas Menino and is a co-founder of New Urban Mechanics, helping to make Boston’s innovation work a global model for peer-produced government and change.
 Now, as a professor of public entrepreneurship, Weiss gives business and government leaders the tools and techniques they need to incubate and then scale the solutions they create.
 By following this path, he says, it’s possible for risk-averse government leaders and innovative enterprises to take bold steps and achieve lasting success.